origosys/stabile/README.md

 The other servers in the collection function as **compute nodes**.

 The compute nodes are stateless PXE-booted servers.
-Once booted they auto-join the OCS and make their ressources available for running virtual servers.
+Once booted they auto-join the "cloud" and make their ressources available for running virtual servers.
 A compute node may have local storage attached, typically an SSD or NVMe.
 A compute node without local storage uses shared storage provided by the administration server via NFS.

 The compute nodes handle the following tasks: